ulfschneider/ulf.website/content/posts/2023-11-12-svg-url-encoder.md

 title: URL encoder for SVG
 tags: code
 ---
 [<cite>URL-encoder for SVG</cite>](https://yoksel.github.io/url-encoder/) by yoksel.
-It does not convert the SVG into an inline base64 image, which means it´s stil possible to style the SVG inline.
+It encodes the SVG with `encodeURIComponent()`, which allows you to style the SVG inline within your CSS file.
+You cannot do that with base64 encoded inline images from SVG´s.